VismaConsulting/react-kurs/README.md

 ![Behold, the Internet](https://dl.dropboxusercontent.com/u/488107/react/helloworld.png)

-### What was react here?
+### What was React here?

-* React.createClass({});
+* `React.createClass({});`
-* React.renderComponent({});
+* `React.renderComponent({});`
 * JSX

-CreateClass and renderComponent are the only essential parts of the API.
-JSX, which lets you write something similar \
-to HTML inside the JavaScript, is purely voluntary.
+`createClass` and `renderComponent` are the only essential parts of the API.
+JSX, which lets you write something which looks like HTML inside the JavaScript, is purely voluntary.

+All React-components you create from now will be created using `React.createClass({})`.

 ## Hierarchy of Components

 So, we have our first react-component up and going, but it's not very advanced yet.
+We need more components.

+Our component tree will look like this:

+* PostBox
+   * PostForm
+   * PostList
+      * Post

+We already made the `PostBox`.
+The `PostBox` has a `PostList` and a `PostForm`.
+The `PostList` can contain many `Posts`.
+This should a pretty straight forward arrangement.

+Each component is responsible for its own markup, for example: `PostList` doesn't care how `Post` decides to present itself.

+Allright, let's quickly put up a skeleton for these components.